How do I become a member?

 Please call us at 910-307-3500 for our Fayetteville NC office, 703-707-8020 for our Reston VA office or 407-636-8112 for our Winter Park FL office or toll free at 800-522-5221.
 Our email address is firstname.lastname@example.org.

 Where is AAFMAA Mortgage Services (AMS) available?
-AMS is available in the following states: Connecticut, Delaware, Florida, Kansas, Maryland, North Carolina, Pennsylvania, Tennessee, and Virginia.
+AMS is available in the following states: Alabama, Connecticut, Delaware, Florida, Indiana, Kansas, Maryland, North Carolina, Oklahoma, Pennsylvania, Rhode Island, Tennessee, and Virginia.

 If you have any questions, please visit www.aafmaa.com/mortgage , email us at email@example.com, or call us at 844-422-3622.